Table of Contents

 It is very important to take care of the animals and maintain them in a disease-free environment to obtain healthy food from them.
 The eggs and meat are a rich source of protein.

-Sanitation and hygiene conditions need to be maintained.
-The faeces of birds are used as manure to improve the soil fertility.
+Sanitation and hygienic conditions need to be maintained.
+The faeces of birds are used as manure to improve soil fertility.
 Poultry farming provides employment to a large number of people and helps in improving the economy of the farmers.